Vishal-Bishtt/daily-challanges/README.md

-this was my first repo while i was learing how to use git
+this was my first repo while i was learing how to use git..